-Patches and pull requests are the best ways to contribute code back to CakePHP.
-Patches can be either attached to tickets in lighthouse.
-Pull requests can be created in github, and are generally a better way to contribute code.
+Patches and pull requests are a great way to contribute code back to CakePHP.
+Pull requests can be created in GitHub, and are prefered over patch files in ticket comments.

 Before working on patches for CakePHP, it’s a good idea to get your environment setup.
 You’ll need the following software: